tobyapp/DecHec_demo_project/README.md

 6. Apple Push Certificates: An Apple Push Certificate will be obtained to allow Apple Push Notifications

 ### Warnings:
--Various warning messages with regards to used frameworks: Solutions for these were researched but could not be found, these will be looked at and fixed in the future
+- Various warning messages with regards to used frameworks: Solutions for these were researched but could not be found, these will be looked at and fixed in the future
--Assets.xcassets: Adequate AppIcons will be created in the future to replace the existing used ones to resolve warning messages
+- Assets.xcassets: Adequate AppIcons will be created in the future to replace the existing used ones to resolve warning messages
--Main.storyboard: The frame for “Name Label” will be updated to resolve warning
+- Main.storyboard: The frame for “Name Label” will be updated to resolve warning